 the source VM since you last generated the migration artifacts.

 always-retake-snapshot annotation lets you take a fresh snapshot to contain that data.

-Because Migrate for Anthos optimizes the files needed to be copied,
+Because Migrate for Anthos and GKE optimizes the files needed to be copied,

 files which did not change since the last sync are not be copied again.

 Only files which have changed are copied.